AshishBadgujar/encorecss/README.md

 - **Modern Design**: Sharp and contemporary styles for modern web projects.
 - **Lightweight**: Minimal CSS for fast loading and optimal performance.
 - **Customizable**: Built with CSS variables for easy theming and customization.
-- **Responsive**: Includes utility classes for responsive and flexible layouts.
 - **Modular**: Organized into separate files for variables, base styles, utilities, and components.

 ---